sillyfrog/RFreplayESP/README.md

 - Web_RF_Record: Basic example to record RF signals, and then download via a web interface
 - Web_RF_Send: Basic example to send RF signals, with a web interface to select the signal to send

+# Uploading saved files

+If you want to upload saved recording files:

+- In your PlatformIO project, create a `/data/signals/` directory in the root of the project.
+- Copy in all your signal files (including the `.txt` extension).
+- Upload the files to the ESP by running `pio run --target uploadfs` from the VScode terminal, the latest version of PlatformIO should automatically us _LittleFS_.

 # More info

 See the wiki for the hardware and setup that I used with this code.